-Survey results do not suggest significant health service disruption during the pandemic period.
-However, this may be explained by the fact that study participants did not seek out formal care when they had COVID-19 symptoms, turning instead to family and neighbours for advice on treatment, and using easily-acquired drugs and traditional remedies.
+Probably due to this type of health seeking behaviour, survey results do not suggest significant health service disruption during the pandemic period.
+Neither was excess health expenditure due to Covid 19 frequent. nevertheless, a certain number of respondents (15%) had difficulties in paying for care being it for acute or chronic conditions.

-While the epidemic did not to seem affect the functioning of health services, it caused significant disruption to household incomes.
-Such disruptions are unsurprising, given that the majority of households acquire income from the informal sector, whose vibrance depends on the daily activities of the entire public.
+While the epidemic did not to seem affect the functioning of health services, it caused significant disruption to household activities and incomes with 85% of the households reporting reduction of income since march 2020.
+As expected, waged workers had less consequences on family incomes as did people with university degree while the most affected group were those living on daily activities like traders and people engaged in small “jobs”.
+Such disruptions are unsurprising, given that the majority of those households acquire income from the informal sector, whose vibrance depends on the daily activities of the entire public.

 Social and family activities were also significantly disrupted and this could have created a situation of conflict and stress, sometimes resulting in violence.

-`
+Reduction in social and working activities has been described as a trigger for domestic violence exacerbated by confinement and experienced disproportionally by vulnerable groups (27).
+The data that we collected did not allow for further understanding of this experience and further studies will be useful to provide information usable for prevention.

 Bibliography